Is Franchising Right For You?

 As a franchisee you will still have the support of your franchisor and your franchise network, but they won’t be telling you what to do or when to do it by so you need to be instinctively organised and committed.

 3. Do I have a strong work ethic?

 Buying a franchise is not a guarantee of success.
 While the franchise system will provide start-up training and offer ongoing support, you need the tenacity and emotional stability to manage the business you own.

-Most franchises are run by hands-on management; therefore, you must be willing to work harder than you have perhaps ever worked before, particularly during the first year.
+Most franchises are run by hands-on management; therefore, you must be willing to work harder than you have perhaps ever worked before, particularly during the early years.
 A successful franchisee is someone who is willing to do whatever it takes to get the job done.

 If you are someone who understands what it takes to be successful and have the motivation to make your business succeed, you have the cornerstone of a winning franchisee personality.

 4. Am I willing to completely follow the franchise system?